nitor-infotech-oss/NMatLibrary/README.md

 This is angular based custom material library project.
 Here, you can find material collections with sample examples.

-Here is the list of librariies available in this collection -
+Here is the list of libraries available in this collection -
 1. NMat Tree Module `(nmat-tree)` : this gives you a tree structure layout with 2 types of template orientation which is quite flexible to extend and have your own node designs for complex data structures and don't have limitation on levels.

 Module: NmatTreeModule